If you do just one safari in South Africa, do it at Phinda Game Reserve.

 Give yourself enough time

+Most guests spend 3 or 4 nights in Phinda.
 4 days is just about the right amount of time you will need to make the most of Phinda Game Reserve, see all the incredible wildlife and relax and unwind completely.
 You will also have time to visit the local communities.
-If you have an extra day to spare, you can even plan a day trip to the beach.
+If you have an extra day to spare, plan a day trip to the beach.